Software-Engineering-Group-UP/RSE-UP/chapters/configuration.md

 have the values `/tmp/log.txt`, `false`, and `false` respectively, while the value associated with the key `fonts` is a list containing `Verdana` and `Serif`.
-For more discussion of YAML, see [Appendix](https://software-engineering-group-up.github.io/RSE-UP/chapters/yaml.html).
+For more discussion of YAML, see [Appendix - YAML](https://software-engineering-group-up.github.io/RSE-UP/chapters/yaml.html).

 ## Matplotlib Configuration